yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 1. The locally-generated public ephemeral encryption key
 1. A timestamp showing the time that the session ping was sent
 1. The coordinates of the current node
-1. The maximum supported session MTU size in bytes (which **should** be a value greater than or equal to 1280, and less than or equal to 65535).
+1. The maximum supported session MTU size in bytes

 ### Responding to a session